ajcerqui/HW03/README.md

 I have moved the due date for this homework to Thursday to better take advantage of the tutoring happening on Tuesday and Thursday nights.
 This does mean I probably won't get graded materials back to you until the weekend most weeks.

 #### Testing
 Automated tests will be present for Problem 4 and to check for the presence of your pdf.
-I will probably not be writing any for Problem 3 do to its more freeform nature.
+I will probably not be writing any for Problem 3 due to its more freeform nature.
 Testing that will be up to you!